-- Except as specified in Section 6.3.1 of these Guidelines, aAll persons included as members of the household currently live together in a residence that is their primary home. - A person residing in Menlo Park in 2008 who was subsequently displaced from such housing shall not be disqualified based on current lack of residency, provided they can show their displacement was due to economic conditions beyond their control (such as job loss due to economic downsizing). - Applicant households may submit applications and, if eligible, will be placed on the numbered BMR waiting list in the order in which their applications were received and/or the BMR rental interest list, which is neither numbered nor ordered. - In accordance with Section 6.4, all members of the household must be first time homebuyers for inclusion on the waiting list. - 7.2 Waiting List Management.
-BMR units available for rent or purchase are offered to households on the BMR waiting list in the order in which the waiting list applications were received. - 7.2.1 Annual affirmation of continued interest in remaining on the BMR waiting list.
-On an annual basis, all households on the BMR waiting list will be required to confirm their continued interest in remaining on the list.
-At or around the same time each year, the City's BMR Housing Program provider will mail and/or email annual update forms/applications to all current households on the waiting list.
-Households on the waiting list that wish to remain on the list are asked to complete the form and return it to the City's BMR Housing Program provider within a specified period of time (usually about one month) with a \$10 annual fee for processing.
-Households who do not respond by completing and returning the forms and the fee by the specified deadline, or whose mail is returned undeliverable to the City's BMR Housing Program provider or who otherwise cannot be reached, shall be removed from the BMR waiting list.
-This does not exclude households removed from the waiting list from re-applying to the list, to be added to the bottom of the list in accordance with normal procedures. - 7.2.2 Complete One-Time Pre-Purchase Homebuyer Education for Households That Would Like to Purchase a BMR Unit.
-For households that indicate they would like to purchase BMR units, after households are placed on the BMR waiting list and before receiving offers to purchase BMR properties, all adult applicants/household members must complete a one-time homebuyer education workshop, class, or counseling session, per Section 6.5. - 7.2.3 When a BMR unit is offered for purchase or rent, applicants must enter into a purchase agreement or lease within a defined, reasonable period of time.
-If an applicant fails to do so, the BMR unit will be offered to the next eligible applicant on the waiting list.
-The City of Menlo Park reserves the right to establish other criteria to give preference to certain categories of eligible participants on the waiting list.
+- The household meets the current income limit requirements (per household size) for rent and/or purchase of a BMR unit.
+See Section 14, Table A, for income eligibility limits, which may be updated by City staff from time to time. - Except as specified in Section 6.3.1 of these Guidelines, aAll persons included as members of the household currently live together in a residence that is their primary home. - A person residing in Menlo Park in 2008 who was subsequently displaced from such housing shall not be disqualified based on current lack of residency, provided they can show their displacement was due to economic conditions beyond their control -(including but not limited to job loss, rent increase, eviction, foreclosure or other form of economic hardship resulting in loss of housing).
+Evidence of such economic displacement shall be in the form of direct evidence (i.e. job termination letter) or declarations submitted under penalty of perjury. - Applicant households may submit applications and, if eligible, will be placed on the numbered BMR Purchase Wwaiting List in the order in which their applications were received and/or the BMR Rrental linterest Llist, which is neither numbered nor ordered. - In accordance with Section 6.4, all members of the household must be first time homebuyers for inclusion on the BMR Purchase Wwaiting List. - 7.2 BMR Purchase Waiting List Management.
+BMR units available for rent or purchase are offered to households on the BMR Purchase wWaiting List in the order in which the BMR Purchase Wwaiting List applications were received.

+7.2.1 Annual affirmation of continued interest in remaining on the BMR Purchase Wwaiting List.
+On an annual basis, all households on the BMR Purchase Wwaiting List will be required to confirm their continued interest in remaining on the list.
+At or around the same time each year, the City's BMR Housing Program provider will mail and/or email annual update forms/applications to all current households on the BMR Purchase Wwaiting List.
+Households on the BMR Purchase Wwaiting List that wish to remain on the list are asked to complete the form and return it to the City's BMR Housing Program provider within a specified period of time (usually about one month) with a \$10 annual fee for processing.
+Households who do not respond by completing and returning the forms and the fee by the specified deadline, or whose mail is returned undeliverable to the City's BMR Housing Program provider or who otherwise cannot be reached, shall be removed from the BMR Purchase Wwaiting List.
+This does not exclude households removed from the BMR Purchase

+Wwaiting List from re-applying to the list, to be added to the bottom of the list in accordance with normal procedures.